-Near the end of a long Friday, and at the end of a tough week, a colleague posed that question.
+Near the end of a long Friday, and at the end of a tough week, a colleague—a weary chaplain who had been with a few “tough” patients—posed that question.

 That question.
 That question.

 I won’t share the details of our conversation because—like everything in hospice—confidentiality is a priority.
-But I will tell you my co-worker had several demanding visits in a row with patients.
+But my co-worker did have several demanding visits in a row with patients and their families.
 Everyone with a job they enjoy has days like my colleague.
-But in hospice, the patients and clients you meet—the scared or angry person, the silent or talkative person, the openly sharing or mask-the-feelings person—are all dying.
-They will not get “better.”
+But in hospice, the folks you meet—the scared or angry person, the silent or talkative person, the openly sharing or mask-the-feelings person—are all involved with dying.
+Friends or family members are now visiting or caregiving for a “patient.”
 Their loved one, whether an infant or an octogenarian, won’t get better.
-And so you wonder if you truly helped them.
-You wonder if someone else might’ve said the “right” or “better” words.
-You refuse to use clichés or platitudes to bring comfort in a time of overwhelming crisis, but then it’s as if you have nothing to say.
-You walk into homes where a family’s world is falling apart and, before knocking on their door, you contemplate (for a selfish, exhausted moment) scurrying back to your car.

 While I have answered the “how” question in many ways, two reasons are constants.
 One has to do with comparisons.
 The other is simpler.

-By background, I’m an ordained Christian minister of—to quote the formal language—word, order, and sacrament.
+By background, I’m a now retired ordained Christian minister of—according to the formal language—word, order, and sacrament.
 In overly simplistic terms, word means preaching.
 Order involves responsibility for the administration of a church, including (yikes) paperwork and personnel issues!
-Sacrament refers to the rituals of the faith, and most especially communion and baptism in my United Methodist tradition.
+Sacrament refers to the rituals of the faith, and most especially communion and baptism.
 There are other rituals, with some described in less formal language: like hatch, match, and dispatch or marry, bury, and baptize.
 Those are well-worn phrases, rooted in “insider” humor.
 I’ve spent quite a bit of my ministry with the “match” and “dispatch” (or “marry” and “bury”).
-Which is to say I’ve done hundreds of weddings and even more funerals.
+In other words, I’ve done hundreds of weddings and probably even more funerals.

-If given the choice of participating in only one of those two rituals for the remainder of my career, I’d choose funerals.
-But . . . why?
+If given the choice of participating in only one of those two rituals, I’d choose funerals.
+But why?

-Please, let me lead a funeral.
+Please, let me help with a funeral.
 Sure, we all complain about the costs of the American funeral.
-And families drink, argue, and equally hope the crazy aunt from Toledo or the nephew who sells drugs doesn’t appear at the wedding (or funeral) reception.
+And many families, regardless of the occasion, drink, argue, and equally hope the crazy aunt from down south or the snarky nephew who sells drugs won’t attend.